erickbytes/lofipython/content/blog/passing-the-webmention-rocks!-webmention-update-test-with-curl.rst

    curl -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "source=https://yourblog.com/example-post&target=https://webmention.rocks/update/1" https://webmention.rocks/update/1/part/1/webmention?key=UjJPJoDWZateFb7bTAhB -v

-In the curl request, edit the "source" with your blog post containing the link and "target" with your endpoint.
+In the curl request, edit the "source" with your blog post containing the link and "target" with the target Webmention endpoint.
 You'll need to change the "key" url argument.
 The Webmention Rocks! endpoint changes the live key rapidly, about every 30 seconds.
 In curl, you can pass the -v argument for more verbose output.

 **Add URL Link to HTML for Part 2 of the Test**